 Somewhat paradoxically as contraception improved, the number of non-marital births rose.
-Over the course of the 20th century non-marital births rose continuously, as is displayed by the right panel of Figure 2.
-This occurred for two reasons: the fraction of never-married women has increased (Figure 1 above) and never-married women are more sexually active today than in the past (which is discussed below).
-The left panel shows that non-marital births have increased throughout the postwar period for every age group of women.
-Additionally, the non-marital births for women in the adult age groups now exceed that for teenagers.
+Over the course of the 20th century non-marital births rose continuously, as is displayed by the right panel of Fig. 29.2.
+This occurred for two reasons: the fraction of never-married women has increased (Fig. 29.1) and never-married women are more sexually active today than in the past (which is discussed below).
+The left panel shows that non-marital births have increased throughout the postwar period for every age group of adult women.
+Additionally, non-marital births for women in the adult age groups now exceed those for teenagers.